We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Earwax in older adults

 Earwax can also be problematic in older adults.
 Some adults may let wax buildup go until it begins obstructing hearing.
 In fact, most cases of conductive hearing loss in older adults are caused by earwax buildup.
 This makes sounds seem muffled.
 A hearing aid can also contribute to a wax blockage.

 You should never attempt to dig out earwax buildup yourself.
 This can cause major damage to your ear and lead to infection or hearing loss.

-However, you will often be able to get rid of the excess earwax yourself.
+However, you’ll often be able to get rid of the excess earwax yourself.
 Only use cotton swabs on the outer portion of your ears if necessary.

-To soften earwax, you can purchase over-the-counter drops made specifically for that purpose.
-You can use the following substances:
+To soften earwax, you can purchase over-the-counter drops made specifically for this purpose.
+You can also use the following substances: